 I have enjoyed books for as long as I can remember and have several Maths books on my Kindle, some of which were free or very low cost.
 Now you don’t have to own a Kindle to read Kindle books as the Kindle app is free to download for any device you may own: PC, phone or tablet.
 It is possible to search Kindle books by price, so try a search on Mathematics books by price from lowest to highest.
 If you search on all titles this gives all the free entries which seem to include lots of toddler books and samples.
-The most relevant results are always worth checking.
+The most relevant results can be worth checking.
 Another Amazon search for low cost books is a search on popular Mathematics books, price low to high. which returns popular Mathematics and Science books for as little as 99p.
 The free books include some Open University eBooks including some titles on Mathematics, see for example Maths Everywhere, Using visualisation in maths teaching, Starting with maths: Patterns and formulas, and Working on your own Mathematics.

 Looking at the free offerings, these include Mind Hurdles: Mystery Number – a set of ‘number mysteries’, one or more of which would make a good lesson starter and Henry Ernest Dudeney’s – Amusements in Mathematics a puzzle collection (with solutions).
 The first set of puzzles will offer a trip down memory lane for those who remember money – pre-decimal!
 There are several categories of puzzles available.
 Or try Edwin Abbott’s Flatand the tale of a two-dimensional world occupied by geometric figures.